the729/go-libra/README.md

   - Make P2P transaction, and wait for ledger inclusion
   - Query transaction list by ledger version
   - Query account transaction by sequence number
+  - Query sent or received event list by account

 ## Installation